Dilatonic states near holographic phase transitions: Summary

 \section{Summary}

 We presented a first realisation, within top-down holography, of one particular strategy for building a dilaton scenario, which is inspired by the ideas in Refs.~\cite{Kaplan:2009kr} and~\cite{Pomarol:2019aae}.
 In this scenario, a parametrically light dilaton would emerge as a light scalar particle for choices of the parameters that bring the theory in close proximity of a dynamical instability (and in the presence of enhanced condensates).
 However, we also found direct evidence of a phase transition, effectively preventing the dynamics from approaching arbitrarily close to the aforementioned instability, and hence none of the scalar particles can be made arbitrarily light along the physical branch of solutions.
+Nevertheless, the lightest particle can be dialled to have arbitrarily small mass along the metastable solutions of the same branch.

 This approach represents an appealing, alternative search strategy for dynamical realisations of the dilaton, in contrast to starting by establishing first the existence of a moduli space in the field theory.\footnote{Top-down holographic realisations of the latter approach already exist, though for limited and quite non-trivial systems, for example along the baryonic branch of the Klebanov-Strassler system~\cite{Elander:2017cle,Elander:2017hyr}.} This study complements the work done by other authors, either guided by considerations emerging from lower-dimensional statistical-mechanics systems~\cite{Gorbenko:2018dtm,Gorbenko:2018ncu} or by holographic models built within the bottom-up approach to holography~\cite{Pomarol:2019aae}.
 The primary difference is that we proposed and studied a calculable model built within top-down holography.